CRISES IN THE CAPITALIST SYSTEM

 • Cotton schemes in Sudan and Uganda.

-These schemes involved forced labor or coerced participation.
+Agricultural schemes involved forced labor or coerced participation.

 5. Intensified Exploitation.

-The economic crisis led to increased exploitation of African labor and resources:
+G.E.D caused increased exploitation of African labor and resources:

 • Land alienation doubled.

-• Use of forced labor became increased.
+• Forced labor mechanism increased.

 • Wages were set extremely low.